 Rick: Yes.
 It’s much more calming in the forties, I think

 Erin: What I like to say is now that I’m in my forties too, a lot of people feel like your life ends at forty and you’re going to be old and you’re going to be in too much pain all the time.
 Like you’re saying we’re wiser and better now.
-We can enjoy life even better now especially if we take the right steps to take care of our body and don’t harm it with the long cardio that we’re talking about.
+We can enjoy life even better now especially if we take the right steps to take care of our bodies.
+And don’t harm it with the long cardio that we’re talking about.
 So just have fun and start living life, eat lots of good yummy food that’s good for you and dark chocolate. (laughing)

-Rick: Everyday try to do a little bit better.
+Rick: Every day try to do a little bit better.
 If you have a little bowl of potato chips, the world is not going to end.